Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Retrofit/2019-12-10-Retrofitting_Contextualized_Word_Embeddings_with_Paraphrases.md

 ---

 This is a brief summary of paper for me to study and organize it, [Contextualized Word Embeddings with Paraphrases.
-Shi et al. 2019 EMNLP](https://www.aclweb.org/anthology/D19-1113/) I read and studied.
+Shi et al. EMNLP and IJCNLP 2019](https://www.aclweb.org/anthology/D19-1113/) I read and studied.
 {% include MathJax.html %}

 Retrofitting means semantic speicalization of distrobutional word vector. i.e. already trained vector can be retrofitted with external knowledges like lexicon-semantic knowledge, as known as semantic specialization.